apigee/devrel/tools/target-server-validator/README.md

 * Python3.x
 * Java
 * Maven >= 3.9.6

+* If you are pushing the data to gcp metrics, you require `roles/monitoring.editor` role.

 * Please install the required Python dependencies
 ```
     python3 -m pip install -r requirements.txt